Lifecycle Service Support

-The main goal of the Tompkins Robotics Lifecycle Service Roadmap is to identify and resolve technical issues before they present a cost impact to a customer’s business.
-As the needs of a customers business changes, so to does their level of automation and, by extension, the level of service support necessary to maintain the system through its lifecycle.
+Tompkins Robotics Lifecycle Service Roadmap identifies and resolves technical issues before they present a cost impact to a customer’s business.
+As the needs of a customer’s business changes, so too does their level of automation and, by extension, the level of service support necessary to maintain the system through its lifecycle.
 When there is a technical or operational problem identified, Tompkins integrates support systems such as Emergency Dispatch, 24/7 hotline service, and remote diagnosis to quickly identify the problem and send a technician(s) to resolve the issue as soon as possible.

 • Startup Service

 Integrating a modular robotics system can appear to be a complex assignment for any company exploring the potential of automation.
 Tompkins Robotics understands that change, and in particular, evolving to a new technology gives rise to anxiety in our customers.
 In order to make the period of operational start-up easier for the customer, Tompkins ensures that the field operations teams are fully equipped to provide full-suite startup services at each site.
 This includes custom teams of technicians whose flexibility to service the robots, specialized support software that allows complete oversight for the maintenance teams to diagnose and solve problems rapidly, as well as customizing inspection plans to the customer’s business needs based on individual factors such as throughput, product type, sort destinations and number of destinations.

 • Spare Parts Management